Ó hAichir

-Ó h-Aichir is an Irish surname also rendered as Ó hEithir, Ó Hehir, O'Hehir, Hehir, or Hare.
+Ó hAichir is an Irish surname also rendered as Ó hEithir, Ó Hehir, O'Hehir, Hehir, or Hare.

+Capitalised as: Ó hAICHIR or Ó ʜAICHIR, the first 'h' should always be either lowercase, or a smaller 'H' font size.

-It is a sept of Clare which originated with the Uí Fidhgheinte of Limerick.
+It is a sept of Clare which originated with the Uí Fidgenti of Limerick.

 People

 People with this surname or a variant of it include: